 So now that I have explained the ins and outs of how stablecoin investments work – I am now going to walk you through the process of getting started today.
 Irrespective of which provider you use – the steps requires are largely the same.

 The first part of the process is to buy a stablecoin so that you can invest it into a crypto interest platform.
 As I covered earlier, I like the look of USD Coin and the Gemini Dollar specifically – but there are many others.

 In order to buy your chosen stablecoins, you will need to use an online cryptocurrency broker or exchange.
-Naturally, the USD Coin can be purchased at Coinbase and GUSD at Gemini.
+Naturally, the USD Coin can be purchased at Kraken and GUSD at Gemini.
 There are many third-party platforms supporting these stablecoins also.